 Did you know May is Mental Health Awareness month?
 Here at Lime Tree Counseling, we love mental health!

 The CDC released a Public Service Announcement highlighting the importance of caring for your mental health – not only this month, but every month of the year.
-If you’re interested in learning more about what the CDC is talking about this month, you can click here.

 The Center for Disease Control & Prevention shared the following five tips to cope with the stress of the ongoing coronavirus pandemic, but we wanted to share a bit more about each of those tips – how you can apply them to your life and help your loved ones implement them as well.

 - There have been times we burst out in anger or suddenly feel overwhelmed and have no idea where the strong emotion came from.
 Each one of us has different life stressors we are trying to manage: from work to family, to relationships, to financial difficulties.
 On any given day, the stress can add up quickly.

 - Now, more than ever, it’s important to stay in tune with how we are feeling.
 Managing our emotions and our internal experiences is key to helping us stay low-stress and as under-whelmed as possible during this time.

 *The first step to managing emotions is acknowledging the emotion and naming it.
 How can we expect to navigate a challenging emotion if we aren’t even sure what it is?!
 Be brave – call it what it is: anxiety, depression, sadness, loneliness, anger, grief, PMS, the WHOMPS… however you like to name your experience.

 - There are countless media outlets sharing the latest updates, reports, good and bad news about everything COVID-19 related.
 Quickly it becomes overwhelming.
 Consider how often you are scrolling on social media, the thoughts that might run through your head, and if you might need to only check the news once per day, or perhaps a few times per week.